-The Gun at Home and Abroad by W R Ogilvie-Grant, J G Millais, D Carruthers, et al (1912-1915) 4 Volumes.
+The Gun At Home And Abroad by W R Ogilvie-Grant, J G Millais, D Carruthers, et al (1912-1915) 4 Volumes.
 Volume 3, 'Big Game In Africa And Europe' was authored by Frederick Courtney Selous and Abel Chapman.

 Frederick C Selous: A Hunting Legend edited by James Casada (2000) completes the work on the lost writings of Selous.
 Also Selous' friends shed light on the great hunter.
-Included are essays by Theodore Roosevelt and the great journalist, W T Snead as well as other materials that make Selous seem like flesh and blood.
+Included are essays by Theodore Roosevelt and journalist, W T Snead as well as other materials that make Selous seem like flesh and blood.

 Mighty Nimrod: A Life Of Frederick Courteney Selous, African Hunter And Adventurer 1851-1917 by Stephen Taylor (1989) A fascinating biography of Frederick Courteney Selous 'The Mighty Nimrod' African Big Game Hunter and adventurer, his association with the likes of Cecil Rhodes and the great gold discovery, Theodore Roosevelt and his big game hunting adventures, the Boer war, commanding respect of African tribal leaders and more.
-Recent Addition

-Percy Selous was the cousin of Frederick Courteney Selous.
+Percy Selous (1854 was the cousin of Frederick Courteney Selous.

-Travel And Big Game by Percy Selous and H A Bryden (1897) includes chapters on hunting in Canada and North America and also much on hunting in Africa.
+Travel And Big Game by Percy Selous and H A Bryden (1897) includes chapters on hunting in Canada and America and also much on hunting in Africa.
 Two chapters are by H A Bryden on hunting giraffe, buffalo and zebra.
 Free eBook

 Edmund Selous (1857 - 1934) was the younger brother of Frederick Courteney Selous.
 He was an eminent ornithologist and writer.